altaroboticsweb/altaroboticsweb.github.io/src/guides/linux_command_auto-completion.md

 ## `foo` <tab> <tab> would show autocomplete above wordlist
 complete -F _foo foo
 ```
+{ .new-title }
+> Note
+>
-###### (You place this in the /etc/bash_completion.d/ directory)
+> (You place this in the /etc/bash_completion.d/ directory)

-Or if you don't want to lose where it is by putting it in that obscure directory, you can source in in your .bashrc by adding this line:
+Or if you don't want to lose where it is by putting it in that obscure directory, you can temporarily source in in your .bashrc by adding this line:
 ```bash
 source /path/to/your/autocomplete.sh
 ```
 ___
-Or you can make one automatically with my `command_autocomp_maker.sh` custom command that I made so that I can easily transfer over my commands without there being an annoying bridge of config between them and since they are pretty simple themselves
+Or you can make one automatically with my `command_autocomp_maker.sh` custom command that I made so that I can easily transfer over my commands without there being an annoying bridge of config between them and since they are pretty simple themselves, link [here](https://github.com/pizza2d1/custom_commands)
 ## Complex options + file paths
 source: [stack overflow](<https://stackoverflow.com/questions/44441249/how-to-autocomplete-a-bash-commandline-with-file-paths>)

-For commands that are more specific on where you can have options (`--like_this`) and paths, e.g you can only use path auto-completion after adding the `--install` parameter
+For commands that are more specific, you can add options for parameters to include `/path/` completion, such as: `command1 --install /path/to/file` where you can set it to only have the `--install` parameter include `/path/` completion.
 ```bash
 __command_name_autocomplete()
 {